Tips for Interviewing the Best In-Home Caregivers

 Here’s how to keep candidates excited about your agency from the end of their interview through their first day on the job:

-1. Set Expectations for Next Steps.
+- Set Expectations for Next Steps.
 If you want to keep your best candidates engaged, let them know what to expect.
 Ideally, you’ll know right away whether you’d like to move forward with a caregiver.
 In that case, have them complete any next steps you need for hiring before they leave the building, whether that’s new hire paperwork, scheduling their training, or meeting the team.

-2. Start as Soon as Possible.
+If you absolutely need more time to make a decision, ensure your candidate knows exactly when they can expect to hear from you.
+While “we’ll let you know if you were chosen soon” may mean “within a week” for you, it could mean “within 24 hours” for your candidate, leaving them frustrated and moving on to other potential employers.
+Let them know what the next steps are in your hiring process, when each step will happen, and how you will contact them. - Start as Soon as Possible.
 While candidates in the average industry are available to start in around 2 weeks, caregivers are frequently ready to start at a new job in just 3 days.
 If you’re not able to get new employees started in their role quickly, you’re likely to lose them to a competitor, especially since caregivers are likely living paycheck to paycheck.
 To accommodate this, consider options like a self-guided onboarding program available to caregivers from the moment they accept the job.

-3. Make the Best Impression–On Every Candidate.
+Many of our customers accomplish this by having new caregivers download their mobile app at the end of a successful interview.
+Their onboarding paperwork and training is available within the app so caregivers can get started at their own pace. - Make the Best Impression–On Every Candidate.
 While it’s never fun to deliver bad news, it’s critical to treat all candidates, even those you decide not to hire, with respect.
 Rather than radio silence, let unsuccessful candidates know your decision with a brief message thanking them for their interest.
 If you have time and concrete information on why you didn’t choose them, consider sharing that as well.

 Aside from being the kinder thing to do, it’s just good business sense.
 They may share their interview experience with friends and family–either encouraging or discouraging your future star employees.